Launch date: 18/01/2019

 What is the review about?

-We are reviewing the Islands readiness for the UK's exit from the European Union, which is scheduled for 29th March.
-This includes any legislative changes as a result of Brexit.
-We are also reviewing the various contingency plans of each of the Island's government departments.
-This will include examining the contingency planning taking place concerning food, medicinal supplies, and other vitals stocks, to prepare the Island for a potential no-deal Brexit.
+A review examining the Islands readiness for the UK's exit from the European Union.
+This included any legislative changes as a result of Brexit.
+The review also considered the various contingency plans of each of the Island's government departments.
+This included examining the contingency planning taking place concerning food, medicinal supplies, and other vitals stocks, to prepare the Island for a potential no-deal Brexit.

 Terms of reference